What Is Water Heater Heat Pump? Everything You Need To Know

 To better understand the process of how this heating system can provide heat to your indoor space without generating it, here is a step-by-step explanation.

-4. After the gas has cooled down and turned into liquid, it gets pumped back to the radiator, and the whole process repeats itself again, creating a cycle.
-This is how heat pump water heaters are able to provide warmth to your space or water supply by simply transferring heat from one area to another.
+- After the gas has cooled down and turned into liquid, it gets pumped back to the evaporator, and the whole process repeats itself again, creating a cycle.
+This is how water heater heat pumps are able to provide heat to your water supply by simply transferring heat from one area to another.

 How Much Does a Heat Pump Water Heater Cost?